atlantidezign/copyman/docs/USAGE.md

 - By clicking the **Set Date Filter** button, it selects the items with date inside the range while deselecting the others.
 - By clicking the **Add Addictive Date Filter** button, it adds the items that match, without altering the others.
 - By clicking the **Add Subtractive Date Filter** button, it removes any selected item that matches with the date range.
-- In the **Date Filters List** you can see all Date filters applyed and remove individual filters.
+- In the **Date Filters List** you can see all Date filters applied and remove individual filters.
 - Using the **Clear Date Filters** button, it removes the Date filters.

 #### Size Filters